vkstah/luntti/README.md

 ## Best practices

+### General

+- [AHA Programming 💡](https://kentcdodds.com/blog/aha-programming) is an interesting article by Kent C. Dodds about **Avoiding Hasty Abstractions** and prefering duplication over the wrong abstractions.

 ### Node

 - [Tao of Node](https://alexkondov.com/tao-of-node/) is a great article by Alex Kondov about structuring JavaScript / TypeScript applications, tooling, testing and performance.
 The article goes into detail about structuring the application into layers, validating requests properly using a library like [Joi](https://joi.dev/) or [Zod](https://zod.dev/), and much else.